Booking Flights: Timing is Everything

 Flight prices also vary depending on the time of year.
 Here are some seasonal trends to consider:

-Pro Tip: If you’re planning a trip during a peak season, consider flying on the holiday itself (e.g., Christmas Day or Thanksgiving Day) for potentially lower fares.
+If you’re planning a trip during a peak season, consider flying on the holiday itself (e.g., Christmas Day or Thanksgiving Day) for potentially lower fares.

 Leverage Technology to Find the Best Deals